-There was a time when I’d have called Core Design and Eidos’ Tomb Raider one of the most important franchises in gaming.
+There was a time when I’d have called Core Design and Eidos’ Tomb Raider one of the most important franchises in the industry.
 Our busty heroine, Lara Croft, grew well beyond her original aim as a fantasy object for young teen boys and became a pop-culture phenomenon in her own right.
-Gracing the covers of magazines, advertising countless products and coming to life in two movies, she almost could do no wrong.
-Until 2003’s dire Angel of Darkness hit, and then the wheels fell right off.
+Gracing the covers of magazines, advertising countless products and coming to life in two movies, she almost could do no wrong – until 2003’s dire Angel of Darkness hit, that is, and then the wheels fell right off.

 The Lara Croft that we knew is no more.
 No longer is she an exaggerated cartoon character and capable of handling every situation without breaking a sweat; this iteration sees Lara as more of a scholar with an insatiable thirst for archaeological knowledge, rather than adventure.
 With only basic and untested survival training behind her and zero combat experience, she’s going to have to learn to survive pretty quickly.

 It’s still true that it’s a brutal game.
 You’ll wince with her every fall, you’ll feel uncomfortable for her at many times throughout as the island dishes out its beatings, but you’ll never want to ‘protect’ her; she’s strong enough to do that herself.
-It’s just that she’s only learning that she’s capable as she goes.
+It’s just that she’s only learning how capable she is as she goes.
 Seeing her skills and confidence develop as her hidden grit and courage shine through equates to one hell of a rewarding experience.
-By the end you’ll feel like you’ve taken a real journey with this version of Lara, in a story that’s far deeper than anyone would have given Crystal Dynamics credit for telling.
+By the end I felt like I’d taken a real journey with this version of Lara, in a story that’s far deeper than anyone would have given Crystal Dynamics credit for telling.

 If there’s a complaint to be made about the plot, it’s that none of the other characters are as interesting or as compelling as Lara.
-The game just never gives you a chance to get to know them either, but considering that this is her story, for me it’s entirely forgivable that the others take the backseat.
+The game just never gives you a chance to get to know them, but considering that this is her story, how she came to be, for me it’s entirely forgivable that the others take the backseat.

 While the tone is more grounded, the story grittier and more mature, this is still a game all about explosive action.
-It kicks off at an amazing pace too as Lara escapes her first cave, and then it never seems to relent.
-Horrific in all the right ways, even when the game takes to quieter, more puzzle orientated moments, the feelings of tension, panic and urgency are overbearing and never really leave you.
+It kicks off at an amazing pace as Lara escapes her first cave, and then it never relents.
+Horrific in all the right ways, even when the game takes to quieter, more puzzle-oriented moments, the feelings of tension, panic and urgency are overbearing and never really leave you.
 In my mind, Crystal Dynamics have created a true survival horror game in the purest, most literal sense.

 Much of the emphasis on survival comes in the ways in which Lara develops her skills and acquires and upgrades her weapons as the game progresses.
 She will literally start with nothing but her wits, but quickly acquires a small pick-axe and a bow shortly thereafter, which are two of her most essential weapons throughout.
 The bow isn’t just there because they’re ‘in’ at the moment, but rather it’s the most versatile option at her disposal.
 Whether it’s using it for the intended deadly purpose or to create zip-lines and set fire to far-off flammable items, its inclusion is central to the experience.

-Surprisingly, its versatility doesn’t leave the bow useless in combat, and you definitely won’t just want to stop using it as soon as the first gun comes along.
+Surprisingly, its versatility doesn’t leave the bow useless in combat and you definitely won’t just want to stop using it as soon as the first gun comes along.
 In fact, there are plenty of times where it’s the most sensible option in a fire-fight.
-For a start, headshots with the bow are silent, meaning that those opportunistic enough can down a group of enemies before the majority even get wise to your presence.
-Plus, once you can upgrade them, as I’ll go into shortly, they can have even greater impact…
+For a start, headshots with the bow are silent, meaning that those opportunistic enough can down a group of enemies before the majority even get wise to their presence.
+Plus, once you can upgrade weapons, as I’ll go into shortly, the bow can have even greater impact…

 Don’t worry, though; there are plenty of traditional, meaty firearms for Lara to get her hands on, and these are drip-fed to you as part of the story at regular intervals.
 The timing of these unlocks is perfect, rewarding the player for constantly pressing forward.
 No matter which gun you’re using, combat is an absolute joy, and moving Lara around the battlefield feels fluid and intuitive.
-While a lot of the combat is cover-based, it’s not rigid in the Gears of War or Uncharted sense, somehow feeling more organic and natural than its peers.
+A lot of the combat is cover-based, but it’s never rigid in the Gears of War or Uncharted sense, somehow feeling more organic and natural than its peers.

 Of course, it’s not all about the combat.
 Lara will have to climb, solve puzzles and navigate dangerous terrain in her adventure as she always has.
-This is also a tremendous amount of fun, and somehow in a lot of cases, it’s still action-packed and as exhilarating as the combat is.
-With every last-gasp leap of faith, with every drop or climb, your heart will be in your mouth.
-The game flows between its two dynamics flawlessly too, perfectly paced and balanced throughout.
+This is also a tremendous amount of fun and somehow, in a lot of cases, it’s still action-packed and as adrenaline-charged as the combat is.
+With every last-gasp leap of faith, with every drop or climb, my heart was in my mouth.
+The game flows between its two dynamics flawlessly too, immaculately paced and balanced throughout.

 What’s really great to see here is Lara’s confidence visibly grow as you play.
 The first time you perform any function, an obvious example being the first time you cross a fallen log, Lara will move slowly, panic and stumble.
 Yet by the fifth or sixth time, she’ll dart across with confidence unseen in previous attempts.
 She’s learning her skills just as you are.

 This brings me to Tomb Raider’s structure.
-Initially, the game almost hints that Yamatai is an open-world, and it is in a sense, as you’re able to fast-travel between found locations using campfires.
+Initially, the game almost hints that Yamatai is an open world, and in a sense it is, as you’re able to fast-travel between found locations using camp-fires.
 Heading back to previous areas, you’ll be able to unearth tombs and collectables that you might have missed or been unable to reach with your initial toolset.
-The thing is, the story is so good, that I’d wager most will wait until the plot has ended before venturing back, which is what happened to me.
-Either way, though, you’ll certainly feel the urge to go back and explore.
+The thing is, the pace of the campaign is so good, that I’d wager most will wait until the plot has ended before venturing back, which is exactly what happened to me.
+Either way, it’s likely you’ll feel the urge to go back and explore.

 As part of one of my favourite unlock systems in recent years, doing well in combat, finding hidden treasures and other collectable items will reward you with XP.
 Once levelled up, you’ll be given skill points to spend across a couple of skill trees when you happen upon the aforementioned campfires.
 There are three trees to expand Lara’s skills, covering Survivor, Hunter and Brawler capabilities.

 If there is one element that might put people off, especially in the early portion, it’s the occasional reliance on quick time events.
-Thankfully, they’re the finest example of QTEs used to good effect and are well woven into gameplay, feeling daring and exciting in their implantation.
-The fact is, this is a game that rarely lets you take the backseat, and even when it takes a more dramatic direction, you’re still in control of everything you see in some way.
+Thankfully, they’re used to good effect and are well woven into gameplay, feeling daring and exciting in their implementation.
+The fact is, this is a game that rarely lets you take the backseat.
+Even when it takes a more dramatic direction, you’re still in control of everything you see in some way.

-That line above is literally one of the first things I uttered when starting the game, because frankly, this is easily one of the best-looking titles I’ve played this generation.
+Frankly, Tomb Raider is easily one of the best-looking titles I’ve played in both the last and new generation.
 You’ll obviously spend most of your time looking at Lara in some capacity, and it’s remarkable to see her as a realistic human now, a far cry away from her cartoon character model of just a few years back.
 Her colleagues and attackers also both look fantastic, whether in cut-scenes or in the shaky hustle and bustle of gameplay.

 The voice-acting hits all the right notes, with Camillia Luddington really excelling in her vocal performance.
 Her Lara is human, compassionate and entirely believable, despite the larger-than-life nature of her circumstances.
-It’s a shame that the same can’t be said for the other key characters that, while doing a perfectly fine job, simply lack her level of characterisation thanks to their delivery.
+It’s a shame that the same can’t be said for the other key characters that, while doing a perfectly fine job, simply lack her level of characterisation.
 The other British accents in particular are just not quite right, but it’s a pleasing performance overall.

 Elsewhere, the action is laden with big, brash sound effects.
-The guns sound lovely and chunky, buildings crumbling will unnerve, while explosions and shrapnel pinging around the battlefield all have great impact reinforcing the kick of the guns.
-Even the peaceful drone of the jungle wildlife in the quieter periods manages to keep the game feeling full of life.
+The guns sound lovely and chunky, buildings crumbling will unnerve, while explosions and shrapnel pinging around the battlefield all have great impact.
+Even the peaceful drone of the jungle wildlife in the quieter periods manages to keep everything feeling alive.

 Its major problem is that as fun as the single-player mechanics are, they don’t work so well in online versus combat.
 The running and climbing itself is fine, but combat feels awkward and muddled.
 Also, lag is unfortunately rampant and distracting.
 In the few matches I played, problem players would literally be teleporting all over the screen.